 I am sure any of us would love to go out and buy the $600 video card and just be done with it.
 However, most of us don’t have that kind of money.
 So, it is often best to look for the best bang for the buck.
 That is what this list tries to accomplish.
 Let’s dive right in.

 I am going to go ahead and start with the most expensive and best video card on this list.
-The Galaxy GeForce GTX 770 is currently just under $400.
+The EVGA GeForce GTX 770 is currently right around $400.
 However, even at this price, it provides great performance.
 This card can pretty much keep up with the other cards going for $600 or more.

-This card is a beast that comes in right under the $200 dollar price point.
+This card is a beast that comes in right around the $250 dollar price point.
 The Sapphire Radeon HD 7870 can still handle all the latest games without too much trouble at all.
 You may not be able to run everything on the highest settings, but you can get pretty close.

 If you are on a tight budget, then this is a solid card for you.
 This card is priced under $150 and provides great performance for the price.
 This card can still play the latest games for sure.
 You won’t be able to play at the highest settings, but you should be lag free for the next few years with this video card.

 If you have close to $250 to spend, the EVGA GeForce GTX760 is a great card for the money.
-This card perform very well with games like battlefield 3, call of duty Black ops II, and StarCraft 2.
+This card perform very well with games like battlefield 4, Call of Duty: Ghosts, and StarCraft 2.
 This card should also have some staying power as well with how well this currently handles these games.